 The rich, fertile ground of the pampas plains has traditionally been the primary source of wealth for the people of Argentina.
 Image Credits: US Department Of State.

-The main nations that Argentina exports to are Brazil (21.1%), China (8.5%), Chile (6.6%) and USA (5.1%).
+The leading nations that Argentina exports to are Brazil (21.1%), China (8.5%), Chile (6.6%), and the USA (5.1%).

-Disclaimer: The Author of this article does not imply any investment recommendation and some content is speculative in nature.
+Disclaimer: The author of this article does not imply any investment recommendation and some content is speculative in nature.
 The Author is not affiliated in any way with any companies mentioned and all statistical information is publically available.

-Sources and Further Reading
+References and Further Reading

 United States Geological Survey.
 (2021) 2016 Minerals Yearbook ARGENTINA [ADVANCE RELEASE]. [online] Available at: https://prd-wret.s3.us-west-2.amazonaws.com/assets/palladium/production/atoms/files/myb3-2016-ar.pdf.
 (Accessed: 5 April 2021)

 Bradley, C. (2021) Falklands: Argentina claimed islands will be theirs by 2033 despite Boris Johnson's vow.
 Express, 16 March [online].
 Available at: shttps://www.express.co.uk/news/uk/1410699/falklands-news-argentina-islands-2033-boris-johnson-uk-spt (Accessed: 5 April 2021)

 CIA.
 (2021) The World Factbook – Argentina. [online] Available at: https://www.cia.gov/the-world-factbook/countries/argentina/.
 (Accessed 5 April 2021)